Student Beans Standard Terms & Conditions

 “Client Venue” means any one or more venues which is owned or operated by or on behalf of the Client to market goods or services and shall include any shops, restaurants, cafes, bars, outlets, stores, venues, sites or other physical premises or establishments which Customers may access from time to time during the Term of this Agreement;

-“Commencement Date” means the date on which the booking form is signed by both TBG and the Client;
+“Commencement Date” means the date on which the first payment is received by TBG from the Client;

 “Charges”means the charges for the Services set out in the booking form.